sharifX/reading-list/reading.md

 17. The Laughing Monsters by Denis Johnson; 2019/06/01
 18. The Patch by John McPhee; 2019/06/01
 19. Credulity: A Cultural History of US Mesmerism by Emily Ogden; 2019/06/01
-20. A Little Lumpen Novelita by Roberto Bolañol by 2019/06/01
+20. A Little Lumpen Novelita by Roberto Bolañol; 2019/06/01
+21. Killing Commendatore by Haruki Murakami; 2020/01/07